 The use of nodelinks for drawing trees is very intuitive since it replicates the structure of botanical trees.
-Consequently, nodelinks have already been used for ages to represent hierarchies and the research on optimal drawing of nodelinks has a long tradition [40].
-The strengths of the nodelink representation are its intuitiveness and clear representation [41].
+Consequently, nodelinks have already been used for ages to represent hierarchies and the research on optimal drawing of nodelinks has a long tradition [24].
+The strengths of the nodelink representation is typically its intuitiveness and clear representation [25].
 However, many competing techniques produce less empty space and allow a more integrated visualization of the additional scalar dimension.

-The concept of treemaps, as one of these presumably superior techniques, has been introduced by Johnson and Shneiderman [25].
-Since then a lot of different modifications, additions, and enhancements were proposed [42], [43], [44], [45], still respecting the initial idea of maximizing screen space usage and implicit encoding of the hierarchy.
+The concept of treemaps has been introduced by Johnson and Shneiderman [13].
+Since then a lot of different modifications, additions, and enhancements were proposed [26], [27], still respecting the initial idea of maximizing screen space usage and implicit encoding of the hierarchy.
 These aspects are often referred to as the main advantages of the concept.

-Problematic properties, which are nowadays still constant topic of further research [46], are the inherent overplotting, problems with hierarchy perception, and complications with node distribution.

-The icicle plot is another concept with a long tradition and was originally proposed by Kruskal and Landwehr [47] for the display of cluster hierarchies and based on the trees and castles of Kleiner and Hartigan [48].
-Although it has been shown that users perform worse, when using radial layouts [15], icicle plots are used less often in practical applications [49], [50], [51] than their radial counterpart, the sunburst diagram [26], [52], [53], [54].
-Sometimes not even the correct name for this linearized sunburst is used.
-Still, the icicle plot combines two strengths of nodelink and treemap, namely the intuitive top-down design and the implicit hierarchy encoding.
-In addition, it inherently features a one-dimensional encoding of the additional scalar dimension.
-On the other hand, the screen-space usage is less efficient compared to treemaps.
+Problematic properties, which are nowadays still constant topic of further research [28], are the inherent overplotting, problems with hierarchy perception, and complications with node distribution.
+The icicle plot is a concept with a long tradition and was originally proposed by Kruskal and Landwehr [29] for the display of cluster hierarchies and based on the trees and castles of Kleiner and Hartigan [30].
+Although it has been shown that users perform worse, when using radial layouts [7], icicle plots are used less often in practical applications [31] than their radial counterpart, the sunburst diagram [14], [32], [33].
+The icicle plot combines two strengths of nodelink and treemap, namely the intuitive top-down design and the implicit hierarchy encoding.
+In addition, it inherently features a onedimensional encoding of the additional scalar dimension.
+On the other hand, the screen-space usage is less efficient than the one of treemaps.